siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/560-how-to-add-podman-container-images-on-almalinux.md

 featured_image: /images/almalinux.webp
 url: add-podman-container-images-almalinux
 ---
 Podman is a containerization platform that allows developers and administrators to run and manage containers without needing a daemon process.
 Unlike Docker, Podman operates in a rootless manner by default, enhancing security and flexibility.
 AlmaLinux, a community-driven, free, and open-source Linux distribution, is highly compatible with enterprise use cases, making it an excellent choice for running Podman.
-This blog post will guide you step-by-step on adding Podman container images to AlmaLinux.
+This article will guide you step-by-step on adding Podman container images to AlmaLinux.

 ---